eosphoros-ai/liteio/doc/en/kubeadm-install.md

 ## Setup K8S
 ```
+# replace "172.26.10.67" with the IP address of your machine
 sudo kubeadm init --ignore-preflight-errors Swap --apiserver-advertise-address=172.26.10.67 --pod-network-cidr=10.244.0.0/16
 # follow instructions to copy kubeconfig file to $HOME/.kube/config